Zerthick/ActionMessage/README.md

 Messages are broken into different types (currently only block actions are supported).
 For each type there are different actions associated with it.
-All messages are in the form `"<ID>"="<Message>"` where `<ID>` is either a block type ID such as `minecraft:stone` or a block state ID such as `minecraft:stone[variant=andersite]` and `<Message>` is the text you want the player to recieve on performing the specified action.
-Block state IDs take precident, so in the example above if a player were to break andesite he would **only** recieve the andesite specific message and not the generic stone one.
+All messages are in the form `"<ID>"="<Message>"` where `<ID>` is either a block type ID such as `minecraft:stone` or a block state ID such as `minecraft:stone[variant=andersite]` and `<Message>` is the text you want the player to receive on performing the specified action.
+Block state IDs take precident, so in the example above if a player were to break andesite he would **only** receive the andesite specific message and not the generic stone one.
 Messages also support ampersand format codes.

 ## Support Me